mschmidty/gulp_and_sass/Readme.md

 gulp
 ```

-And you should see with no errors:
+And you should see this with no errors:
 ```bash
 [20:41:46] Using gulpfile ~/Dropbox/web_dev/test/gulp_and_sass/gulpfile.js
 [20:41:46] Starting 'default'...